narcissawright/melancholy/README.md

 - Color scheme should be dull red -> yellow -> green -> cyan -> piercing blue
 - Lose 1 stage of power upon death.
 - Melancholy will lose 1 stage of power upon Magic Meter being fully used.
 (Will refill immediately if not at powerup lvl 1)

-##### Time of day system
-- Melanie is strongest at noon, Melancholy strongest at midnight.
-- Certain events or enemies may only exist at certain times.
-- Item or method to change time of day rapidly.
-(Sun Card / Moon Card)

 ##### "Score / XP / RNG" system.
 - Gimmick!
 (NES) had a score system that accounted for all drops.
 I want to use a system like this to avoid RNG.
 Essentially it is a predictable generator of numbers that are used for all "random" events.
 A good player could utilize this to their advantage.
 It must be visible or "readable" somehow while playing so you can re-sync yourself if you end up with the wrong value.